bkuschak/cmsis_dap_tcp_esp32/README.md

 The software has some limitations:

 - SWO is currently unsupported.
-- Maximum clock rate is about 1000 KHz (ESP32C6 configured for 160 MHz / 80 MHz).
+- Maximum clock rate is ~5 MHz and duty cycle can vary from ~33% to ~66%.

 # Building and Flashing the Firmware